simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_04_lab_setup.md

 - ✅ Install and configure Terraform on your system
 - ✅ Set up VS Code with HashiCorp Terraform extensions
-- ✅ Configure cloud provider CLI tools (AWS/Azure/GCP)
+- ✅ Configure Jamf Pro API client credentials
 - ✅ Verify your development environment is ready for Terraform labs
 - ✅ Create an organized workspace for hands-on exercises